openrewrite/rewrite-docs/changelog/8-1-2-Release.md

 # 8.1.2 Release

-OpenRewrite 8 makes some substantial changes in order to support large monorepos that can not fit into memory.
+OpenRewrite 8 makes some substantial changes in order to support large monorepos that cannot fit into memory.
 All recipes will need to be [migrated](#migrating-your-recipes) in order for them to keep working.
 Specific migration instructions can be found in the [migrating your recipes section](#migrating-your-recipes).

 Below, we'll detail the [key changes](#key-changes) being made and provide guidance for how you can update your recipes to ensure they keep working.
 [At the bottom](#new-recipes) you'll find the standard new/changed/deleted recipe list.